TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 ### Slice

-A Go slice is a lightweight data structure allocated on the stack that describes a contiguous segment of an underlying array.
+A slice is dynamically-sized, flexible view into the elements of an array.
+When created, it is allocated on the stack.

 It contains:
--   A pointer to the slice's starting point in the array
+-   A pointer to the first element in the slice
 -   The length of the slice
--   The capacity of the slice, which is the length of the array starting from the slice's starting point
+-   The capacity of the slice, which is the number of elements in the underlying array, counting from the first element in the slice

 If any slice still holds a pointer to its underlying array, the entire array remains in memory.
 Therefore, the way to release the array's memory is to set the slice to `nil`.